DouglasAllen/code-algorithms/README.md

 Year 3 = 11,025 x 1.05 = 11,576.25

+##College

+A bank account starts with $10,000.
+Interest is compounded at 6% per year or 0.5% monthly.
+Every month, $500 is withdrawn for college expenses.
+After how many years is the account depleted?

+##Balance

+Write a program that prints the balance of an account after the 1st, 2nd and 3rd year.
+The account has an initial balance of $1000 and earns a percent interest of 5% yearly.

 ##Cell

 Suppose your cell phone carrier charges you $29.95 for up to 300 minutes of calls,